Hashir-Akbar/Learn-JavaScript/README.md

 To maximize your learning experience:

-1. **Beginner**: Start with introductory books if you're new to JavaScript.
+1. **Beginner**: Start with introductory if you're new to JavaScript.
 2. **Intermediate**: Progress to more complex topics as your skills grow.
 3. **Advanced**: Dive into specialized and complex topics for in-depth mastery.